GPUOpen-LibrariesAndSDKs/AMF/amf/doc/Readme.txt

 // any Intellectual Property Rights relating to any standards, including but not
 // limited to any audio and/or video codec technologies such as MPEG-2, MPEG-4;
 // AVC/H.264; HEVC/H.265; AAC decode/FFMPEG; AAC encode/FFMPEG; VC-1; and MP3
-// (collectively, the "Media Technologies").
+// (collectively, the "Media Technologies"ù).
 For clarity, you will pay any
 // royalties due for such third party technologies, which may include the Media
 // Technologies that are owed as a result of AMD providing the Software to you.
 //